Come and share our tranquil family farm in beautiful Tasmania, Australia

 Myself (Anne) and my husband (Robert) live on the farm and manage things together.
 We would love help with:

-a) our large garden - picking, planting, weeding, pruning, mowing, bottling fruit and preserving in a variety of ways and
+a) our large garden - picking, planting, weeding, pruning, mowing, bottling & preserving our fruit and vegetables;

 c) online tasks for those with the pre-requisite experience.